 It’s pretty similar to couscous, however, is gluten-free and packed with protein.
 A popular choice among health food lovers thanks to its nutritional value – one cup of quinoa contains 8g of protein, 5g of fibre and numerous essential fatty acids.
 It is known as a ‘complete protein’, which means it provides all nine essential amino acids needed for good health.

 A diet of raw foods only.
 Uncooked, unprocessed foods, fruits, raw veggies and seeds.
 Mmmm.

 Cabbage fermented in a jar over several weeks.
 Great for adding to soups or salads, Sauerkraut is believed to have cancer-fighting properties as well as live bacteria which is great for the gut.

-Whole wheat bread, steel cut oats, popcorn and brown rice are all great examples.
-They contain the ‘whole’ of the grain (clue’s in the name), giving you all the nutrients you can get out of it.
+Whole wheat bread, steel-cut oats, popcorn and brown rice are all great examples.
+They contain the ‘whole’ of the grain (the clue’s in the name), giving you all the nutrients you can get out of it.

 If you’re keen to help educate the nation on healthy diets and nutrition, speak to us about our Obesity & Diabetes Specialist course or ask about getting started as a Personal Trainer.

 *ridiculous amounts of hunger coupled with slight anger.